6 players from World Cup 2002 we can’t believe are still playing in 2023

 This year, he made the controversial move from Olimpia, the club where he made his name in the 90s and where he’d spent the last six years, to their Asuncion rivals Libertad.

-He started the derby against Olimpia in early May and, well, you know what we’re about to say next…
+He started the derby against Olimpia last May and, well, you know what we’re about to say next…

 Libertad lead at the break and of course it had to be Roque Santa Cruz scoring against his former club. pic.twitter.com/qD2s2aqEB6

 A real prodigious talent, Cameroonian goalkeeper Kameni won an Olympic gold medal as a 16-year-old in 2000 and was part of his country’s senior squad that went to the World Cup two years later.

 He didn’t play a game as Cameroon were eliminated a the group stage, but he returned to football’s grandest stage in 2010 and was expected to start in goal.
 Manager Paul Le Guen preferred Souleymanou Hamidou, however, and Kameni again watched on as Cameroon fell to an early elimination.